 In most cases, the default oplog size is sufficient.
-For example, if an oplog is 5% of free disk space and fills up in 24 hours of operations, then secondaries can stop copying entries from the oplog for up to 24 hours without becoming stale.
+For example, if an oplog is 5% of free disk space and fills up in 24 hours of operations, then secondaries can stop copying entries from the oplog for up to 24 hours without becoming too stale to continue replicating.
 However, most replica sets have much lower operation volumes, and their oplogs can hold much higher numbers of operations.

 By default, the size of the oplog is as follows:

-- For 64-bit Linux, Solaris, FreeBSD, and Windows systems, MongoDB allocates 5% of the available free disk space to the oplog.
-If this amount is smaller than a gigabyte, then MongoDB allocates 1 gigabyte of space.
+- For 64-bit Linux, Solaris, FreeBSD, and Windows systems, MongoDB allocates 5% of the available free disk space, but will always allocate at least 1 gigabyte and never more than 50 gigabytes.

 - For 64-bit OS X systems, MongoDB allocates 183 megabytes of space to the oplog.